LiskArchive/lips/proposals/lip-introduce_validators_module.md

 ## Specification

-In this section, we specify the substores that are part of the validators module store and the protocol logic called during the block processing.
-The validators module has module ID `MODULE_ID_VALIDATORS` (see the [table below](#notation-and-constants)).
+In this section, we specify the substores that are part of the Validators module store and the protocol logic called during the block processing.
+The Validators module has module ID `MODULE_ID_VALIDATORS` (see the [table below](#notation-and-constants)).

 ### Notation and Constants